-NBA scraps media access to teams in China, Saturday's game on
+NBA scraps media access to teams in China amid HK tweet backlash

 Houston Rockets sneakers and other merchandise have been pulled from several Nike and NBA stores in major Chinese cities, with the franchise’s direct association with Morey making it a central target of the furore.
 Managers at some of the Nike stores said they had been instructed to remove the goods via an internal memo from management.

 In a Facebook post on Sunday, Nets owner Joe Tsai, the co-founder of Chinese e-commerce giant Alibaba, attempted to play mediator.
-But his post invited more controversy in the United States after he labelled protesters in Hong Kong as “separatists.”
+But his post invited more controversy in the United States after he labelled protesters in Hong Kong as “separatists”.

 Chen Minqi, a 20-year-old Chinese Lakers fan, said outside the hotel in Shenzhen where the Lakers were staying that Morey shouldn’t interfere in other countries’ affairs.